krisPapk/Web-Design-Project-Hermitage/README.md

 # Kristina Papko/Hermitage Project

-Implementation redesign of main website of Hermitage.
-Hermitage is one of the main museum in Russia.
+The implementation of a redesign for the main website of the Hermitage, one of the most prominent museums in Russia, is a significant and complex undertaking.
+The project involves various stages and considerations to ensure a successful and impactful outcome.

 ## Table of Contents